mojzu/container.ts/docs/Container.md

     // ...
   }

-  // Start/stop hooks are called when the modules container methods of the same
+  // Up/down hooks are called when the modules container methods of the same
   // name are called.
-Start/stop may also return an observable to perform asynchronous
+Up/down may also return an observable to perform asynchronous
-  // actions, or void if none are required. public start(): Observable<void> | void {
+  // actions, or void if none are required. public up(): Observable<void> | void {
-    // Modules may wait for their dependencies to start using container methods.
+    // Modules may wait for their dependencies to signal up using container methods.
-    // A 'waitStopped' method is also available when stopping a module. return this.container.waitStarted(Process.NAME)
+    // An equivalent 'waitDown' method is also available. return this.container.waitUp(Process.NAME)
       .map(() => {
         // All modules have debug, log and metric instances.
         // Logs and metrics are sent to the container which can then be